KatherineMEnright/Rhizophora/README.md

        license="public domain"
        fit="contain">

-Rhizophora—and indeed, all mangrove tree species—have gained significant attention in recent years for their ecosystem services.
-Mangroves are a hot topic in environmental financialisation frameworks as carbon sinks, and for their utility in protecting coastlines from erosion.
+*Rhizophora*—and indeed, all mangrove tree species—have gained significant attention in recent years for their ecosystem services.
+Mangroves are a hot topic in environmental financialisation frameworks as carbon sinks, and for their utility in protecting coastlines from erosion.[1]
 This instrumentalist approach to conservation largely ignores the experiences of coastal communities who have long lived with these trees.
-In Singapore, one of the most common species is Rhizophora apiculata, or “bakau minyak” (oil mangrove) in Malay.
+In Singapore, one of the most common species is *Rhizophora mucronata*, or “bakau kurap” in Malay.
 Bakau wood is durable and water-resistant, and features heavily in the traditional construction of boats and coastal dwellings by the Orang Laut and Orang Pulau native islander communities.
 <param ve-image
        label="Pulau Tekong -- View of kelong or floating fish farm off Changi Point, from the island (pulau)" description="Copyright held by National Archives of Singapore" url="KatherineMEnright/Rhizophora/kelong.jpg">
+<param ve-image
+       label="Pulau Tekong -- View of kelong or floating fish farm off Changi Point, from the island (pulau)" description="Copyright held by National Archives of Singapore" url="KatherineMEnright/Rhizophora/kelong bubu.jpg">

+[1]: Mark Chatting et al., “Future Mangrove Carbon Storage Under Climate Change and Deforestation,” Frontiers in Marine Science 9 (2022), https://www.frontiersin.org/articles/10.3389/fmars.2022.781876.